Editions

 How many countries are NATO members?

-NATO membership now stands at 32 states after Sweden’s entry.
-The bulk of the alliance is made up of European Union member states, along with Turkey, which, courtesy of the Montreux Convention of 1936, controls the Black Sea and therefore the Russian Navy’s access to the high seas through the Dardanelles and Bosphorus straits.
+NATO membership now stands at 32 states, the most recent of which was Sweden, which became a member in February of this year.
+The bulk of the alliance is made up of European Union member states, with Turkey, which, courtesy of the Montreux Convention of 1936, controls the Black Sea and therefore the Russian Navy’s access to the high seas through the Dardanelles and Bosphorus straits.

 NATO is a collective security defensive alliance, with all member states duty-bound to come to the defense of any member state whose “territorial integrity, political independence, or security” is threatened.”